 6. Suspicious Links or Attachments

-Never click on links or download attachments from unknown sources—they could steal your information or infect your device.
+Never click on links or download attachments from unknown or unexpected sources.
+These may contain malware designed to steal your personal data or compromise your device’s security.

 7. Unsolicited Contact